She stepped into her final watercolour:

 for the rhythmic mirage of a luminous lighthouse,

-realising that significance was a mystery,
+realizing that significance was a mystery,

 evoked through texture and tone,